-Businesses from across the United States and the World are investing in energy efficiency in increasing numbers.
-These efforts mean more than just energy savings – they have the ability to generate economic opportunity as well.
+Growing numbers of businesses across the United States are investing in energy efficiency.
+These efforts mean more than just energy savings – they can generate economic opportunity as well.

-So what does this have to do with Tennessee?
-The industries that stand to benefit from energy efficient measures – manufacturing, warehousing, and real estate development & management – are all well represented in Tennessee’s economy.
-As efficiency generates utility cost savings businesses have a new stream of capital to invest in operations, which is why an influx of jobs is likely in the construction and supply chain sectors.
+Here in Tennessee, the industries that stand to benefit most from energy efficiency measures – manufacturing, warehousing, and real estate development and management – are all well represented in the state economy.
+With the utility cost savings efficiency investments generate, businesses have a new stream of capital to invest in operations, the kinds of investments that in turn create jobs in the construction and supply chain sectors.
 Trades related to the installation and servicing of energy efficient systems are set to grow as projects take shape.
-Finally, ACEEE finds the retail and services sectors will see job creation, as people put their energy-savings to use.
+Finally, ACEEE expects the retail and services sectors would add jobs as people put their energy-savings to use.

-At Pathway, we believe one of the most significant barriers in commercial energy efficiency building projects is the lack of available capital, due in part to owners’ reluctance or inability to fund expensive up-front costs, and in part to lack of ability to access capital because of collateral issues.
+At Pathway, we believe a significant barrier to commercial energy efficiency building projects is the lack of available capital.
+Business owners may be reluctant or unable to fund expensive upfront costs, or they may be unable to provide the collateral needed to secure capital and financing.
 Access to affordable capital makes the difference in getting these projects done, generating savings, and sparking job growth in communities across Tennessee.

-In our mind, energy efficiency is a powerful economic development tool – one that more businesses should be investing in.
+We see energy efficiency as a powerful economic development tool – an investment more businesses should consider.

 For more information about Pathway’s Energy Efficiency Loans, contact Brandon England, Energy Efficiency Loan Program Director.